 - Prepared blankets and personal care kits shared with refugees and others through our partnership with Lutheran World Relief.

-- Engaged our children and youth in supporting local and national feeding programs through Project Bread’s Walk for Hunger.
+- Having children and youth support local and national feeding programs through Project Bread’s Walk for Hunger.

-- Helped plan The Waltham Community Food Walk to support the Waltham Fields Community Farms Outreach Market
+- Having children share in the support of the Waltham Fields Community Farms Outreach Market

-- We welcomed 86 children and youth to our one-week, 9 am to 3 pm, vacation Bible school program where we provided a robust program, lunch and snack, Bible stories and engagement in issues of food justice … all at no charge to the participants.
+- Each July welcome neighborhood children and youth to our one-week vacation Bible school program where we provided a robust program, lunch and snack, Bible stories and engagement in issues of justice … all at no charge to the participants.